YIXUANZ/rvd/README.md

 This repository comprises mainly two parts:

 1. The pretrained DC-CRN model that leverages laryngograph data for voicing detection.
-Initially, the model incorporates a pretraining strategy on the LibriSpeech dataset, utilizing pseudo voicing labels obtained through the RAPT algorithm.
+Initially, the model incorporates a pretraining strategy on the LibriSpeech dataset, utilizing pseudo voicing labels obtained through the RAPT algorithm [1].
 It is then fine-tuned on laryngograph datasets chosen for this study:

-- FDA [1]
+- FDA [2]
-- PTDB-TUG [2]
+- PTDB-TUG [3]
-- KEELE [3]
+- KEELE [4]
-- Mocha-TIMIT [4]
+- Mocha-TIMIT [5]
-- CMU Arctic [5]
+- CMU Arctic [6]

 Within the `./rvd/pretrained` directory, we provide six variants of the pretrained model, each finetuned with a unique combination of the aforementioned datasets: